mahabubmonir339/Lucky-one-8/README.md

 site will be open in http://localhost:3000/

 1. call fackdata via using fetch
-2. This site use to collect donation for climate changing
+2. This site use to collect donation
-3. sum all amount of donation money
-4. click the button immediately show the img and name who donate money
+4. click the button immediately show the img and name who donate mone